 Carroll real estate is some of the most expensive in Ohio, although Carroll house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Carroll is generally considered to be a blue-collar town.
-35.35% of the Carroll workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Carroll is a village of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Carroll who work in office and administrative support (20.20%), sales jobs (9.09%), and personal care services (6.06%).
+Carroll is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Carroll is a village of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Carroll who work in office and administrative support (22.22%), healthcare (9.66%), and sales jobs (5.80%).

 As is often the case in a small village, Carroll doesn't have a public transportation system that people use for their commute.

-The per capita income in Carroll in 2010 was $25,014, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $100,056 for a family of four.
+The per capita income in Carroll in 2010 was $30,461, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $121,844 for a family of four.
 However, Carroll contains both very wealthy and poor people as well.

 The people who call Carroll home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carroll residents report their race to be White.
-Important ancestries of people in Carroll include German, English, Hungarian, and Italian.
+Important ancestries of people in Carroll include German, Irish, English, Italian, and Hungarian.

 The most common language spoken in Carroll is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Italian and Polish.